DALLAS COWBOYS TIMELINE

 Dallas Cowboys Timeline

-- Clint Murchison Jr. was the new team's majority owner and his first order of business was to hire Tex Schramm as general manager, Tom Landry as head coach and Gil Brandt as player personnel director
+- Clint Murchison Jr. becomes the new team’s majority owner.
+His first order of business was to hire Tex Schramm as General Manager and Gil Brandt as Player Personnel Director

 – Baltimore Colts: RB L.G.
 Dupre, P/WR Dave Sherer, DE Ray Krouse